peteroupc/peteroupc.github.io/random.md

 <a id=Manually_Seeded_PRNG_Use_Cases></a>
 ### Manually-Seeded PRNG Use Cases

-Use cases for manually-seeded PRNGs include&mdash;
+Use cases for manually-seeded PRNGs include the following.

-- simulations and machine learning (to reproduce published research data),
+- Simulations and machine learning.
+This includes physics simulations and artificial intelligence in games, as well as simulations to reproduce published research data.
-- Monte Carlo methods (to make them random-behaving but deterministic),
+- Monte Carlo methods (to make them random-behaving but deterministic).
-- procedural noise generation,
+- Procedural noise generation.
-- unit tests in which "randomness" ought not to determine whether they pass or fail, and
+- Unit tests in which "randomness" ought not to determine whether they pass or fail.
-- games that generate "random" content that is impractical to store.
+- Games that generate "random" content that is impractical to store.

 <a id=Games></a>
 #### Games